 The North Norfolk Information Centre in Cromer has been refurbished to include a Deep History Coast discovery centre offering interactive displays, activities and signposting to local museums.

 A Deep History Coast app has been created, where users are able to see what life was like for humans living in the area at that time.

 A true showcase for British wildlife, Pensthorpe is a Nature Reserve on the River Wensum with beautiful gardens and adventure play.

 The Park, Courtyard Café and Gift Shop are open daily, from 10am–4pm.

 The Sainsbury Centre Norwich

-The outdoor Sculpture park, situated across the university campus with 350 acres of attractive parkland is free and open to everyone to enjoy art, architecture and the natural environment.
+The outdoor Sculpture park is situated across the university campus with 350 acres of attractive parkland is free and open to everyone to enjoy art, architecture and the natural environment.
 The indoor art and sculpture exhibition area changes seasonally, check their website for ticket prices.
 Closed Mondays, including Bank holidays.